rohit223/Paytm_Woocommerce_Kit/README.md

       * Callback Url            - customized callback url(this is visible when Custom Callback Url is Enable)
       * Return Page             - My Account

-  10. Your Woo-commerce plug-in is now installed.
+  10. Your WooCommerce plug-in is now installed.
 You can accept payment through Paytm.

 See Video : https://www.youtube.com/watch?v=cqdhF-9ApzE